lindluni/actions-runner-manager/README.md

 #### `/api/v1/repos-remove`

-- Remove one or more repositories from an existing GitHub Actions Organization Runner Group
+- Remove one or more repositories from an existing GitHub Actions Organization Runner Group with the name in the `team` parameter

 ```shell
 curl -H "Authorization: <token>" "https://<host>:<port>/api/v1/repos-remove?team=<team_slug>&repos=<repo1>,<repo2>,<repo3>"